smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Observation

-Upon observation, the plugin first prepross previous outcome, and then build the current observation.
+Upon observation, the plugin first preprocess previous outcome, and then build the current observation.

 **Preprocessing** of previous outcome, which includes the following steps:
 - Remove agreed upon finalized performables from result store